GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Introduction

 Waiting for a slow deployment is stressful.
 Some might argue that it is just as stressful as watching [2001: A Space Odyssey](https://en.wikipedia.org/wiki/2001:_A_Space_Odyssey_(film)#Critical_response) from start to finish.
-Let's fix that using the Artifact Registry.
+Let's fix that using the *Artifact Registry*.

 ![Artifact Registry](images/artifact-registry.png)

 ### Description

+Although the previous step already created a temporary repository, we want our own to control its various aspects.
 Create a new standard Artifact Registry in `us-central1`.
-Build the container locally (using the provided Dockerfile) and push it to the newly created Artifact Registry.
+Build the container locally (using the provided `Dockerfile`) and push it to the newly created Artifact Registry.
 Make sure that the Cloud Run is using the latest image.

 ### Success Criteria